 - If a parent company has a permanent establishment in a province with stewardship obligations then it is obligated for all its subsidiaries, including those subsidiaries that do not have a permanent establishment, but that supply packaging and printed paper into that marketplace.

-- For the Recycle BC and MMSW programs: If a franchisor that has its headquarters located outside of the respective provincem and has franchisees inside the province, the franchisor is obligated.
+- If a franchisor that has its headquarters located outside of the respective province and has franchisees inside the province, the franchisor is obligated.

 Below are examples of what does not constitute a permanent establishment and therefore constitutes ‘non-residency’.

 - An organization or company only has a Post Office box in the province where stewardship obligations exist.